 Water softening systems are a highly effective and efficient method of removing hard minerals from hard water that could be affecting your health and house appliances.
 Water softening systems utilize a process known as ion exchange to remove minerals from hard water.
 This process reverses the natural processes through which water becomes hard in the first place.

 When water percolates through soil and stone it picks up positively charged mineral ions, which are then bound to the water molecule and make it hard.
 Hard water enters the water softening system through the resin tank, which is a tank filled with a negatively charged porous plastic resin coated in positively charged sodium ions.
 As the hard water moves through this tank, the hard mineral ions in the hard water are attracted to the negatively charged resin.
 The water exiting the system has had the hard minerals removed, and is ready to be piped throughout your house.

 Water softening systems remove hard minerals through a gentle, largely passive process.
 Periodically the resin’s negative charge needs to be refreshed by removing the mineral ions that have become attached to it during the water softening process.
 This is accomplished by filling the resin tank with a saltwater brine, which displaces the mineral ions with sodium ions.
 Those mineral ions are then flushed from the system and the water softening system is ready to soften more water.

 Water softening systems are low-maintenance and are the most efficient method of removing hard minerals – calcium chloride, magnesium, iron – from hard water and avoiding the negative impact of hard water throughout your house.
+Rayne Water is proud to serve California and Arizona.
+So if you need a water softener in Phoenix or a reverse osmosis system in San Diego… we’ve got you covered!
 To learn more about what water softening systems are available for your residence or business, please contact Rayne today.